commercetools/commercetools-sync-java/docs/adr/0003-syncing-attribute-type-changes.md

 ## Consequences

-We could not support of syncing attribute type updates/changes of existing attribute definition anymore.
+We could not support of syncing attribute type updates/changes of existing attribute definition.
+Because removal and addition of the attribute with the same name in a single request is not possible anymore.